Larke12/twiccian/README.md

 - rapidjson
 - Go

-They can be installed from pacman:
+They can be installed from pacman (recommended you use pacaur or similar):
 ```
 sudo pacman -S qt5-base qt5-quickcontrols qt5-webengine qt5-webkit qt5-graphicaleffects mpv rapidjson youtube-dl git go
 ```